JohnTerragnoli/ECE281_Lab4/README.md

 55ns: instruction 4 (PC); 3 loaded into IR; Address bus gets the value of PC, now 4.
 	a little after PC and IR prevented from turning. a little after 4 is put onto the data bus (from where?)
+	What was in Data was loaded into the accumulator (Operation 7)
 65ns: what's in the accumulator is ROR.
 B is changed to D
 75ns: 4 put on data bus; IR and PC load turned on.
 85ns: start 5th line of instruction; address changed to 5; IR turned to 4, taken from data bus. ; 3 put on data bus.